 My son started Kindergarten at Country Lane this year.
 So far we love the school and especially his teacher.
 The volunteer community is very active at this school which makes things run very smoothly in the classroom and at the school.
 I also like the diversity of students at this school.
 There is a good cultural mix.
 Overall we love the school.

 Country Lane Elementary School is a public elementary school in San Jose.
-The principal of Country Lane Elementary School is Nancy Cisler, whose e-mail is email@example.com.
-672 students attend Country Lane Elementary School and are mostly Asian; White, non-Hispanic; and Filipino.
-17% of the Country Lane Elementary School students have "limited English proficiency."
-13% of the 672 students here get reduced lunch prices.
-The student to teacher ratio at Country Lane Elementary School is 19:1.
+The principal of Country Lane Elementary School is Nancy Cisler and can be contacted at firstname.lastname@example.org.
+693 students attend Country Lane Elementary School and identify as Multiracial; Asian; and White, non-Hispanic.
+26% of the Country Lane Elementary School students have "limited English proficiency."
+15% of the 693 students here get reduced lunch prices.
+The ratio of students to teachers at Country Lane Elementary School is 19:1.
 Murdock-Portal Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture